Skip to main content

 Coverage and cost comparison of Brilinta vs. Plavix

-Since Plavix comes as a generic drug, it can often be found at a cheaper price.
-Most Medicare and insurance plans will cover this drug.
-Still, the average retail cost of brand name Plavix is well over $200 for thirty 75 mg tablets.
-A Plavix SingleCare discount card can bring the generic cost down to $15 depending on the pharmacy you use.
+Most Medicare and commercial insurance plans also cover Plavix, which is available as a generic.
+The average retail cost of brand-name Plavix is around $641 for a 30-day supply of 75 mg tablets.
+However, a Plavix SingleCare discount card may help bring the generic cost down to around $4, depending on the pharmacy.

 Brilinta Plavix